Come and find out what makes West Dean College of Arts and Conservation such a unique place to study with an international reputation.Find out more

 When not attending lectures, seminars, workshops or other timetabled sessions you will be expected to continue learning independently through self-directed study.
 Typically, this will involve:

-33% of your time is spent in scheduled teaching
+33% of your time is spent in scheduled teaching and learning activity

 Scheduled teaching and learning: 785 hours